 - The baccalaureate degree holder in communication who wishes to refine and build upon previous academic preparation.

 - The baccalaureate degree holder in another discipline who wishes to prepare for a career in the media, public relations, or a closely related field.

-To qualify for a master of science degree in communication studies, you must complete a minimum of 30 graduate semester hour credits with a “B” average (3.0) including a professional project (COM603) that is certified as acceptable by a committee of the communications studies faculty.
+To qualify for a Master of Science in Communication Studies, you must complete a minimum of 30 credits with a “B” average (3.0) including a professional project (COM603) that is certified as acceptable by a committee of the communications studies faculty.

 - COM510 Professional Seminar

 - COM603 Professional Project in Mass Communications

 - COM506 PR Strategies